Requiem for the Belle Epoque

 Yet, for all this, I cannot deny having a fetish.
 And that fetish has always, inexplicably, and inexorably been a woman’s long black leather coat.

-One of the very first leather coat images
+One of the very first leather coat images I recall from the JCPenney catalog 1983 |

 This fixation did not result from some premature sexual encounter with a leather-clad dominatrix when I was an impressionable teenager.
 I was only eight or nine years old in the early 1980s when I discovered pictures of pretty models wearing long leather coats in the pages of JCPenney fall and winter catalogs.